 Data Structure - the structure is a representation of the arrangement, relationships, and contents of data [?].
 The structure is described diagrammatically by the data schema.

 Data Manipulation - the available operations that can be applied on the data.
-Mainly CRUD operations (Create, Read, Update and Delete).
+Mainly CRUD (Create, Read, Update and Delete) operations.

 Data Integrity - refers to the accuracy and consistency (validity) of data over its lifecycle.

-The use of databases have few numerous benefits which are mostly obtained by the notion of centralized data control.
+Using a database has numerous benefits that lay mostly in the fact that data control is centalized.
 First, redundancy can be reduced.
-In contrast to private files, using a relational database we may integrate multiple related or overlapping information together.
+In contrast to private files, by using a relational database it is possible to merge related or overlapping information.
 Second, by linking multiple rows and use of transactions we can avoid inconsistency (corollary of the previous point).
 Also, security (per- missions) and standards (e.g. representation of the data) can be enforced.
 And last, sharing data between multiple workstations is easy [?, p.
 16].
 Since Fors uses Alloy; and Alloy is based on relations, we researched if it is possible to make a link between Alloy and relational databases; and then we may automatically generate a matching database.
 A relational database consists of three main principles:

 Tables are the logical structure (but physically they can be stored in multiple way - binary trees, hashing etc).